Show me, O Lord, the way I should go, for to you I entrust my life.

-Note that there is no formal period for applications.
-Instead, when we’ve received your completed form, you’ll be invited to visit us over a weekend for informal interviews and a tour.
-Our normal start date is September 2017, but if you feel you have missed out on other internship opportunities, do still get in touch as you may still be able to start between now and Christmas.
-Otherwise, we welcome enquiries at any time for a start next year.
+Please note that there is no formal period for applications.
+Instead, when we’ve received your completed form, you’ll be invited to visit us over a weekend for informal interviews and a tour of the churches and local area.
+Our normal start date is September, but if you feel you have missed out on other internship opportunities, do still get in touch as you may still be able to start at other times.
+Otherwise, we welcome enquiries at any time for a start this year.

 Ensuring that children and young people as well as adults are kept safe whilst in our care is an integral part of our community life.
 If you have any concerns about safeguarding please contact: